 SIDE NOTE: During the presentation, Buckley Brinkman, CEO at WCMP had an interesting observation.
 He told the group that the organizations having the most success finding and retaining employees were those getting creative in their approach.

 They weren’t JUST focused on salary and benefits.
-While it was a part of the conversation, often potential employees were more interested in other factors such as flexible working hours so they could take care of children or aging parents.
-Education and ongoing training and potential career paths.
+While it was a part of the conversation, often potential employees were more interested in other factors such as flexible working hours so they could take care of children or aging parents as well as education and ongoing training and potential career paths.

 #3 Cybersecurity